From rock to soul, dance and hip-hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.

 They have oodles of classic rock and pop, from Elvis to Oasis and The Beatles to Blur, but you can also spend some time looking through the equally impressive collections of jazz, soul, hip-hop, metal and dance – you’ll find something no matter your tastes.
 And the staff know their stuff too, so if you can’t see what you want, pick their brains.

 Relics Records, 53 New Briggate, Leeds, West Yorkshire, LS2 8JD.
-It’s open 10am to 6pm, Monday, Tuesday, Thursday, Friday and Saturday.
-They are limiting numbers in the shop to adhere to social distancing and hand sanitiser will be provided.
+It’s open 10am to 6pm, Monday to Saturday.

 The Vinyl Whistle